alinex/node-validator/README.md

 References are written as object with:

-- `REF` as the only needed key which may contain a single string path or a list of paths in which case the first found element will be used
+- `REF` - the only needed key which contain a list of reference locations
 - `VAL` - specifies a default value if no reference found
 - `FUNC` - can additionally be used with a function optimizing the value it will be called with the value and the path it comes from

-Possible `REF` URIs are:
+Reference locations are objects with:

+- `source` - the type of references (struct, data, env, file)
+- `path` - the path to the reference (source specific)
+- `type` - if a check should be done give the type...

+Other keys may follow specific to the type checks.

+__STRUCT references__

+They are used to specify another element in the value structure.
+The path specifies where to find it.
+If you use this source type you won't need the checks within the reference because the values will already get checked.
+The validator will guaranty that values are used as reference after they are checked.

+The path is calculated from the viewpoint of the current parent element.
+That means giving a name it will look at the sibling node but you may go up/down the tree:

-- `struct:xxx` - to specify the value sibling value from the given one
+- `xxx` - to specify the value sibling value from the given one
-- `struct:/xxx.yyy` - to specify a value from the structure by absolute path
+- `/xxx.yyy` - to specify a value from the structure by absolute path
+- `/xxx.*.yyy` - specify a value in any of the subelements of xxx
+- `/xxx.**.yyy` - specify a value in any of the subelements also multiple levels deep
-- `struct:<xxx.yyy` - to specify the value based from the parent of the operating object
+- `<xxx.yyy` - to specify the value based from the parent of the operating object
-- `struct:<<xxx.yyy` - to specify the value based from the grandparent of the operating object
+- `<<xxx.yyy` - to specify the value based from the grandparent of the operating object

+__DATA references__

+The DATA values may be given as additional data to the validator.
+If so you may access it but paths are always absolute.

+__ENV references__

+You can also use some environment settings as reference.
+For this source type only give the name of the environment variable as path.
+But keep in mind to better check the type of it's content, too.

+__FILE references__

+And at last you can read the content of a simple text file as value.
+The path points to the file and have to be an absolute path.
+Maybe you have to do some type checks here, too.

+In this type of references the system will cache the file contents for a short time to prevent multiple read and gain better performance.

+### How it works

+Use it everywhere you may need it but prevent round referencing in which it reference itself through other references.

+__In check definitions__

+Before doing a check or a subcheck it's options are checked for references if there is one:

+- go through the reference list
+- get the reference and do the accompanying check (if there is one)
+- use this as an value if it is found and succeeded in check
+- if not go on to the next reference from the list
+- if no value found use the default value
+- if an operation is given run it with the value
+- give back the resulting reference check

+__In value structures__

+Every value will be checked if it is a reference.
+If so it will:

+- go through the reference list
+- get the reference and do the accompanying check (if there is one)
+- use this as an value if it is found and succeeded in check
-- `data:/xxx` - to specify an element from the additional given data structure
+- if not go on to the next reference from the list
-- `env:ENV_NAME` - to specify an environment variable
-- `file:/xxx.txt` - to specify a file content
+- if no value found use the default value
+- if an operation is given run it with the value
+- go on to the validation check with the resulting value

+__ Default value__

 A value will be searched in each given reference till one is found.
 If nothing found the `VAL` setting is used or nothing.

 ### Example in definition

-If used in structure checks it may need a second validation round but this is done automatically in the background.
+If used in check definitions it may need a second validation round but this is done automatically in the background.
+Mostly you may need the references as comparing value for some checks or as an default value.

 ``` coffee
 validator.check 'test', value,